tengyaolong2000/tengyaolong2000/README.md

 - HTML/CSS (not really a programming language but...)
 - Julia

-- 👯 I’m looking to collaborate on projects with computer vision/ Natural Language Processing
+- 👯 I’m looking to collaborate on projects with Computer Vision/ Natural Language Processing
 - 📫 Reach me on tengyaolong2000@gmail.com